ESE Special Topics Course Offerings

 ESE 6800-001 – Creating New Ventures with Emerging Technologies

-Instructors: Professor Macwan & Professor Snyder
+Instructor: Professor Macwan and Professor Snyder